FrancoisVongue/fp-way/README.md

 ## DeepCopy
-Unary function that returns a deep copy of an object, meaning that changing the result wont change the object that you passed to the function as argument.
+Unary function that returns a deep copy of an object, meaning that changing the result won't change the object that you passed to the function as argument.

 ## WithDefault
 Binary function that takes two arguments: